Run1e/STRIKER/README.md

 You can also join the [Discord server here](https://discord.gg/G7cMssWnR2).

+## Contributing to the project

+Please read CONTRIBUTING.md for complete setup steps to set up a working development instance!

 ## Acknowledgements

 The structure of the bot application was heavily inspired by the book [Architecture Patterns with Python](https://www.cosmicpython.com/).